cartheur/chip-design/olimex/README.md

 ... we don't know yet, there are lot of candidates, but we start to become a little picky.
 To start the development of new OSHW OLinuXino board we will look at least the SOC to have proper Linux Support as we are really overwhelmed of the tons of new SOCs released with just Android and binary blobs.
 Rockchip is doing very good job recently releasing mainline Linux support for their devices.

-WEB RESOURCES:
+### RESOURCES

-http://www.olimex.com - OLIMEX Ltd web site where the OLinuXino board info is hosted

-https://github.com/OLIMEX/OLINUXINO - GitHub web site hosting the Hardware and Software sources

-https://www.olimex.com/forum/index.php - Olimex forum for OLinuXino project discussions
+http://www.olimex.com - OLIMEX Ltd web site where the OLinuXino board info is hosted https://github.com/OLIMEX/OLINUXINO - GitHub web site hosting the Hardware and Software sources https://www.olimex.com/forum/index.php - Olimex forum for OLinuXino project discussions

 OLinuXino IRC channel: join #olimex on irc.freenode.net , alternatively use http://webchat.freenode.net/?channels=olimex for web IRC chat

-LICENSEE:
+### LICENSE

 HARDWARE
 The Hardware project is released under the Creative Commons Attribution-Share Alike 3.0 United States License.
 You may reproduce it for both your own personal use, and for commercial use.
 You will have to provide a link to the original creator of the project http://www.olimex.com on any documentation or website.
 You may also modify the files, but you must then release them as well under the same terms.
-Credit can be attributed through a link to the creator website: http://www.olimex.com You should alter the silkscreen to not confuse people who buy your product that they buy original OLinuXino made by Olimex.
+Credit can be attributed through a link to the creator website: http://www.olimex.com.
+You should alter the silkscreen to not confuse people who buy your product that they buy original OLinuXino made by Olimex.

 SOFTWARE
 The software is released under GPL3.